Legal

 1. Description and scope of data processing

 When you visit our website, we use technical tools for various functions, in particular cookies, which can be stored on your device.
 When you visit our website for the first time and at any time later, you have the choice of whether you generally permit the setting of cookies or which individual additional functions you would like to select.
-You can make changes in your browser settings or via our consent manager.
-Cookies are text files or information in a database that are stored on your hard drive and assigned to the browser you are using so that certain information can be passed to the entity that sets the cookie.
+You can make changes in your browser settings or via our consent banner.

 • Language settings